 It turned out this was the end of the line for Jane as far as The Punisher went, for the actor who would take up his mantle in 2016 was Jon Bernthal, who co-starred with Charlie Cox in his Daredevil series for Netflix, and in 2017 was awarded his own series.
 The first season of Daredevil had seen the titular, blind superhero battle his greatest foe Kingpin, but here he was pitted against The Punisher, or he was at least for some of the episodes.
 This allowed musings on the worth of vigilantism and how it could be justified: Daredevil does so because he refuses to kill anyone, while for Castle his entire bloody purpose is to murder those who cross him and the decent citizens he seeks to protect.
 In the subsequent solo series, however, they plunged ill-advisedly into politics, with Frank now at the centre of corruption in high places, some particularly weaselly anti-gun control themes and scenes, and the anti-hero getting beaten to within an inch of his life.

 Not once, but more or less every episode, which made for repetitive viewing to say the least.
 With Bernthal apparently offered more scope for characterisation, they fumbled the post-traumatic stress disorder plots by indicating the best way to get over exposure to extreme violence was to get back in the figurative bike and become even more violent.
 Who wanted serious themes in a Punisher TV series anyway?
+In season two, the essential joylessness of the Marvel Netflix shows continued to be a problem; episode two was the best, an Assault on Precinct 13 homage, but otherwise having Frank babysit a teenage runaway was less than compelling and once again with these, the plot was simply too drawn out or committed to business that came across as superfluous.
 To make him cartoonish and pitting him against a rogue's gallery of grotesques would have been far preferable, but Marvel wanted to make their lead gunman a talking point on this evidence.
 This was at the crux of the character, yet not often tackled as in those three movies his activities were rarely questioned, their morality as black and white as his skull logo, in effect serving up a fantasy where the complexities of crime and its associated issues could be solved by a barrage of bullets.
 As long as we recognised that it was indeed a fantasy, The Punisher would entertain, for he sure as Hell was too one-dimensional to bear up to any kind of close scrutiny otherwise.